stefanoborini/book-modelviewcontroller/01-basics-of-mvc/04-in-depth-analysis-of-mvc-roles/index.md

 A large application is composed of many different triads, each ideally decoupled from the others, except at the Model level.

-The view uses the controller as a "strategy" for its handling policy with respect to user events.
-While technically the view could change Controller in agreement to the Strategy pattern, in practice this never happens.
-View and controller are tightly connected and remain so for the whole lifetime of the triad.
-Eventually, the controller is acted upon to modify its behavior, but it is never replaced altogether for a different one.